High-Risk Care Before Pregnancy

 Our genetic counselors are available to women whose babies may be at risk for certain chromosomal disorders, such as Down syndrome or trisomy 18, or inherited diseases, such as Tay-Sachs disease.
 We help you make educated decisions about your pregnancy and prepare for your child’s birth.
 Our goal is to pinpoint the cause of your child’s condition as quickly as possible, then guide the development of your child's treatment plan to possibly prevent, delay, or minimize future complications.
 Our genetic counselors walk you through your baby’s risk factors and screening options and help you decide whether to undergo one of our advanced screenings.
 If you receive a positive diagnosis, they offer information on the latest research on these diseases and connect you with support programs and community resources.

 We understand that expectant moms may worry about the risk of miscarriage that comes with amniocentesis (less than 0.5%) and chorionic villus sampling (0.5% to 1%), which test for chromosomal disorders.
 Because our center performs many of these procedures each year, our high levels of experience and skill can lower your risk for complications.

 Care for Medically Complex Pregnancies, Transition to Neonatal Medicine

 High-Risk Pregnancy Care

-In addition to caring for pregnant women with medical conditions, our perinatologists manage high-risk pregnancies in women carrying multiples (twins, triplets, and more), as well as women with placenta previa or placental implantation defects, conditions that refer to the abnormal placement or attachment of the placenta that can lead to significant complications.
+In addition to caring for pregnant women with medical conditions, our perinatologists manage high-risk pregnancies in women carrying multiples (twins, triplets, and more), as well as women with placenta previa, placenta accreta, and other placental implantation defects, conditions that refer to the abnormal placement or attachment of the placenta that can lead to significant complications.

 Expertise in Blood Conditions Unique to Women